ethereum-optimism/optimism/specs/fault-dispute-game.md

 </p>

 Given these rules, players are motivated to move quickly to challenge all dishonest claims.
-Each move bisects the execution trace and eventually, `MAX_GAME_DEPTH` is reached where disputes can be settled conclusively.
+Each move bisects the historical state of L2 and eventually, `MAX_GAME_DEPTH` is reached where disputes can be settled conclusively.
 Dishonest players are disincentivized to participate, via backwards induction, as an invalid claim won't remain uncontested.
 Further incentives can be added to the game by requiring claims to be bonded, while rewarding game winners using the bonds of dishonest claims.